What Is FSA?

 Dependent Care FSA

-To be qualified to contribute to a Dependent Care FSA, you need to be the primary caretaker of children under the age of 13; and/or an adult-dependent who cannot take care of themselves.
-In both situations, the eligible dependents need to be living in your home most of the time.
+To be qualified to contribute to a Dependent Care FSA, you need to be the primary caretaker of children under 13 or an adult dependent who cannot take care of themselves.
+In both situations, the eligible dependents must mostly live in your home.

 These costs must be brought about while you work or look for work.
 That implies that you cannot use contributions for date-night babysitters.
 Or care providers that allow you to volunteer.
-An extra advantage is that you can keep a Dependent Care FSA while contributing to an HSA.
+An extra advantage is keeping a Dependent Care FSA while contributing to an HSA.

-Just as the previously provided lists, this one is also not completely representative of all of the costs for which you can use your Dependent Care FSA contributions.
-For a more comprehensive list, read “Common Flexible Spending Account (FSA) Eligible Items.”
+Just as the previously provided lists, this one only partially represents all the costs for which you can use your Dependent Care FSA contributions.

 - Adult daycare programs for adult dependents who can’t take care of themselves